dbt-labs/docs.getdbt.com/website/blog/2020-07-01-how-to-create-near-real-time-models-with-just-dbt-sql.md

 :::Caution More up-to-date information available

 The information contained in this blog post is outdated!
 You should now refer to the most recent blog post [about materialized views](/blog/announcing-materialized-views).

+You can also see our official documentation about [materializations](/docs/build/materializations).

 :::